siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 \end{aligned}
 $$

 The visible value is the square-value handled by arithmetic.
-It may be read as a density.
-The inner magnitude is the root through which relation terms are formed.
+The inner magnitude is the lower-case value through which relation terms are formed.

 This separation is the structural move of the book.
 Ordinary arithmetic normally works directly with visible values.
 Ultrareal arithmetic keeps the inner